 - You cannot apply or switch to any other category of visa while in the UK, and cannot extend your visa

 You must not intend to use this visa route frequently/successively.
-Frequent use is defined by UKVI as seeking a second period of leave under the Short-term study route where less than 2 months has passed since you last visited the UK for the purposes of short-term study.
+Frequent use is defined by UKVI as seeking a second period of leave under the Short-term study route where less than 2 months have passed since you last visited the UK for the purposes of the short-term study.
 Successive use is defined by UKVI as applying in excess of 5 periods of leave under short-term study within a 5 year period

 If you are a national of one of the list countries, you will need to apply for a visa before you travel:

 - Burkina Faso